xanoni/joinmarket/docs/fidelity-bonds.md

 Consider also the [warning on the bitcoin wiki page on timelocks](https://en.bitcoin.it/wiki/Timelock#Far-future_locks).

-At the time of writing fidelity bonds are not deployed yet in the wild, but I would recommend locking as many coins are you're comfortable with for a period of between 6 months and 2 years.
+At the time of writing fidelity bonds are not deployed yet in the wild, but I would recommend locking as many coins as you are comfortable with for a period of between 6 months and 2 years.
 Perhaps at the very start lock for only 1 month or 2 months(?)
 It's a marketplace and the rules are known to all, so ultimately you'll have to make your own decision.